 Grinnell church of Christ in Iowa

-A derecho is like a tornado minus the spin, and although Derechos are almost always very brief, they still do a lot of damage.
-On August 10, 2020, twenty days before our stay with our friends Mike and Pencie King, the derecho they survived across central Iowa lasted for 45 minutes.
-The gusts near Cedar Rapids exceeded an insane speed of 140mph.
+A derecho is like a tornado minus the spin, and although derechos are almost always very brief, they still do a lot of damage.
+On August 10, 2020, twenty days before our stay, our friends, Mike and Pencie King, survived a derecho that moved across central Iowa and lasted for 45 minutes.
+The gusts near Cedar Rapids exceeded an insane speed of 140 mph.

-Mark preached for the friendly little flock, and they welcomed us warmly expressing their gratitude for Mark’s lesson, lingering after worship to exchange stories with us.
-Afterward we enjoyed a nice German lunch at the Amana Colonies and wandered around the quaint shops there before heading home for a quiet afternoon.
+Mark preached for the friendly little flock, who welcomed us warmly and expressed their gratitude for Mark’s lesson, lingering after worship to exchange stories with us.
+Afterward, we enjoyed a nice German lunch at the Amana Colonies and wandered around the quaint shops there before heading home for a quiet afternoon.

-Early evening, Mike suggested we drive about an hour northeast to Dryersville to the site of the movie “The Field of Dreams” and we eagerly jumped at the opportunity.
-On the way, I played some of the soundtracks from the movie Field of Dreams, and read aloud off the internet the plot of the movie to refresh our memories.
-Prompted by the plot of the movie, we each talked a little about our relationships with our dads.
-As we got closer, the sun was getting low enough that it was starting to make the tops of the corn fields glow, so I took a chance and hung my phone out the window to take some video.
-Most of the time I’ve found life becomes richer, broader and deeper when you take a chance.
+In the early evening, Mike suggested we drive about an hour northeast to Dryersville to the site of the movie, “The Field of Dreams”, and we eagerly jumped at the opportunity.
+On the way, I played some of the soundtracks from the movie and read aloud the plot of the movie to refresh our memories.
+Prompted by the plot, we each talked a little about our relationships with our dads.
+As we got closer to our destination, the sun was getting low enough that it was starting to make the tops of the cornfields glow, so I took a chance and hung my phone out the window to capture some video.
+Most of the time I’ve found life becomes richer, broader, and deeper when I’ve taken a chance.

+When we pulled into the Field of Dreams, it felt almost dreamy.
 “The first thing about it — and this seems so obvious that maybe we overlook it — baseball is a beautiful thing.
-It’s more beautiful in an old park that’s asymmetrical and quirky, but even, and I hate to say this because it might encourage them, but even in a dome with artificial turf it’s beautiful; the way the field fans out, the choreography of the sport, the pace and rhythm of it, the fact that that pace and rhythm allows for conversation and reflection and opinion and comparison...”
+It’s more beautiful in an old park that’s asymmetrical and quirky, but even, and I hate to say this because it might encourage them, but even in a dome with artificial turf it’s beautiful; the way the field fans out, the choreography of the sport, the pace, and rhythm of it, the fact that that pace and rhythm allows for conversation and reflection and opinion and comparison...”
 Bob Costas

-As I wandered alone just before sunset around and behind the buildings at The Field of Dreams, it made me think about my dad and the special closeness we had in my early childhood --- the comfort of having my ear against his chest to hear the deep tones while he sang during public worship and the satisfaction of how proud he was of me during my teen years and his expressing appreciation for my not breaking his heart.
+As I wandered alone just before sunset around and behind the buildings at The Field of Dreams, it made me think about my dad and the special closeness we had in my early childhood — as a toddler, the comfort of having my ear against his chest to hear the deep tones while he sang during public worship and the satisfaction of how proud he was of me during my teen years and his expressing appreciation for my not breaking his heart.
+Life is in some ways like baseball, and baseball, life.
+At least to me.

-“Perhaps one reason why pain exists is so that we can ease one another's pain,” I thought to myself as I wandered the perimeter of the corn fields at dusk.
+“Perhaps one reason why pain exists is so that we can ease one another's pain,” I thought to myself as I wandered at dusk the perimeter of the corn fields.
 After all, easing one another's pain grows love and love is the reason for life.
 "It is a community activity.
 You need all nine people helping one another.
 I love bunt plays.
 I love the idea of the bunt.
 I love the idea of the sacrifice.
 Even the word is good.
 Giving yourself up for the good of the whole.
 That's Jeremiah.
 That's thousands of years of wisdom."
 Mario Como

 The Field of Dreams is, at best, a work of art with a baseball backdrop, but in reality, was no more than a fantasy film.
 Here’s the thing.
 In reality, we are building something much more grand than a baseball diamond.
 In fact, get this: we are using a holy, ancient pattern to help build the single most beautiful temple that will ever exist.
-Again, if you are a Christian, do you realize we are accomplishing no less than using a holy, ancient pattern to help build the single most beautiful temple that will ever exist?
+Again, if you are a Christian, do you realize we are accomplishing no less than using a holy, ancient pattern to help build the single most beautiful temple that will ever exist in which God Himself dwells?

 “...if you have tasted the kindness of the Lord.
-And coming to Him as to a living stone which has been rejected by men, but is choice and precious in the sight of God, you also, as living stones, are being built up as a spiritual house for a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ...Behold, I lay in Zion a choice stone, a precious corner stone, And he who believes in Him will not be disappointed.””
-1 Peter 2:3-6.
+And coming to Him as to a living stone which has been rejected by men, but is choice and precious in the sight of God, you also, as living stones, are being built up as a spiritual house for a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.
+For this is contained in Scripture: ‘Behold, I lay in Zion a choice stone, a precious cornerstone, And he who believes in Him will not be disappointed’” (1 Peter 2:3-6).

-It is mindboggling to think about the fact that all that Old Testament history about building a physical tabernacle and then the building of a temple according to God’s instructions for the purpose of worshipping Him, is said in the Book of Hebrews to be simply a pattern of the New Covenant building of God’s spiritual house: The church.
+It is mind-boggling to think about the fact that all that Old Testament history about first building a physical tabernacle and later building a temple according to God’s instructions for the purpose of worshiping Him, is said in the Book of Hebrews to be simply a pattern of the New Covenant building of God’s spiritual house: The church.
 The Temple.
-And God stresses emphatically that Moses “make all things according to the pattern…” Hebrews 8:5-6
+The structure God stresses emphatically that Moses make every single thing about it only “according to the pattern…” (Hebrews 8:5-6).

-This is why the church of Christ looks for God’s patterns in every aspect of Christianity, and rather than announcing willy nilly which aspects of the New Testament patterns they’ve decided God cares about, and which ones He does not.
-Instead, they make the more historically wise assumption that if God commands it, if He approves it, or if it is obvious from Scripture that it meets His approval, it MUST be part of His “pattern” and they go about God’s work of building this temple with caution and precision to make sure “all things" are built "according to the pattern”.
-They do this even if, like Mike and Pencie King, they have to drive an hour to find Christians like those at the Grinnell church of Christ, with that kind of dedication.
-They realize they are a “temple of God and that the Spirit of God dwells in” them.
-1 Corinthians 3:16
+This is why the church of Christ looks for God’s patterns in every aspect of Christianity, rather than announcing willy-nilly which aspects of the New Testament patterns they’ve decided God cares about, and which ones He does not.
+Instead, they make the more historically wise assumption that if God commands it, if He says He approves it, or if it is obvious from Scripture that it meets His approval, it must be part of His “pattern” and they go about God’s work of building this temple with caution and precision to make sure “all things" are built "according to the pattern”.
+They do this even if, like our hosts Mike and Pencie King, they have to drive an hour to find Christians like those at the Grinnell church of Christ, with that kind of dedication.
+They show by their commitment that they fully realize they are a “temple of God” and that “the Spirit of God dwells in them” (1 Corinthians 3:16).

 Truth: “The mountain of the house of the Lord